robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 - New key has a different CMK ID
 - Keep the previous key active so you can decrypt old data
 - Better to use aliases in this case (to hide the change of key for the application)
-- Good solution to rotate CMK that are not eligible for automatica rotation (like asymmetric CMK)
+- Good solution to rotate CMK that are not eligible for automatic rotation (like asymmetric CMK)

 ## KMS Multi-Region Keys
 - Replicate the same key with the same id and same rotation across multiple regions